aj1365/ViT_Finetuning/README.md

-# NWPU-RESISC45 Vision Transformer Classification
+# Vision Transformer Classification

-This project trains a Vision Transformer (ViT) model on the NWPU-RESISC45 dataset for scene classification using the HuggingFace Transformers library.
+This project fine-tune a pretrained Vision Transformer (ViT) model on the NWPU-RESISC45 dataset for scene classification using the HuggingFace Transformers library.

 ## Installation